quezada007/letters-numbers-flash-cards/README.md

 # Letters and Numbers Flash Cards
+A Progressive Web App for kids that are learning the alphabet and the numbers from 1 to 100.
+It's a set of flash cards with letters and numbers that can be displayed in English and Spanish.
+This app also uses the Speech Synthesis API to speak the letters and numbers in both languages.

 ### Getting Started
 Open Terminal and install all the Node Modules needed by running the following command: